Arghh/Arghh.github.io/_posts/2015-08-05-It-Has-Begun.md

 For people more into books then videos I recommend an excellent read about C# for noobs.
 It's free to download and gets tweeks by the author every year.
 The book is called "[The C# Programming Yellow Book](http://www.robmiles.com/c-yellow-book/)" by [Rob Miles](http://www2.hull.ac.uk/science/computer_science/our_staff/staff_profiles/rob_miles.aspx) from the University of Hull.
 It's a smart and well written book, with a lot of comments and tips for beginners.
 Bonus: it's very witty and fun to read.
 Extra: The book contains A LOT of easy-to-understand examples.

 That was it for now!
 I will report back with my progress if I actually have an ongoing project.
-In the meanwhile - **enjoy the summer**!
+In the meanwhile - **enjoy the ending summer**!